 In the summer, bears are a common sight along this route.
 It’s possible to see 20 or more bears in one day, grazing the side of the highway, searching for berries.
 The most commonly seen animals are black bears, but people have also seen the rare and unique white Kermode bears too.
 Foxes are also around.

-Once in the Nass Valley, take time to explore the lava beds in Anhluut’ukwsim Laxmihl Angwinga’asanskwhl Nisga’a Provincial Park on foot as well as visit one or all of the four small but interesting Nisga’a First Nations villages in the area: Canyon City, New Aiyansh, Greenville and Kincolith.
+Once in the Nass Valley, visit the Nisga’a Visitor Centre and pick up an auto tour map.
+Visit the 19 stops on the self-guided tour including natural hot springs, the lava beds in Anhluut’ukwsim Laxmihl Angwinga’asanskwhl Nisga’a Provincial Park, and the four Nisga’a First Nations villages in the area: Canyon City, New Aiyansh, Greenville and Gingolx.

 Continue west through the Nass Valley to Laxgalts’ap (Greenville) to see the Nisga’a Museum.
 The museum is home to hundreds of cultural artifacts that help to tell the history and traditions of the Nisga’a, People of the Nass River.
 See naxnok (spirit) masks, items used by Nisga’a shamans, traditional regalia, and much more.

 Gingolx is the farthest point on the self-guided auto tour and worth the journey.
 Take in the water view, and then try the best fresh fish and chips you will ever taste.